 Women are far more likely to develop melasma; just 10 percent of cases occur in males.
-People with darker skin tones are more likely to develop melasma because they already have more active melanocytes in their skin.
-Also, people who have a blood relative who had melasma are much more likely to get melasma themselves.
+Skin of color patients are more likely to develop melasma because they already have more active melanocytes (pigment producing cells) in their skin.
+Additionally there is a hereditary component.

 What is the difference between melasma and hyperpigmentation?

 Melasma is a form of hyperpigmentation.
 Hyperpigmentation simply refers to any type of darkening of the skin.
 This can be caused by anything, from sun exposure to freckles to acne scarring.

 Melasma is chiefly the result of estrogen; that’s why 90 percent of cases occur in women.
 The hormone fluctuations that come with pregnancy, from certain birth control pills, and hormone therapy can trigger it.
 Sun exposure and heat exacerbate melasma.